korken89/esl/src/esl/containers/README.md

 ## `ring_buffer.hpp`

-A `ring_buffer` with a max size which refers to a statically allocated buffer.
+A `ring_buffer` with a max size which refers to a statically allocated buffer, the same as `static_vector`.
 It has optional bounds checking.

 ### Note

 * This implementation has that the maximum number of elements that can be stored is N-1.
 This to not have a full/empty flag which couples the writing and reading, it is thread safe to read and write to the buffer.
 * This implementation is designed for types without destructor.
+* Only accepts sizes in powers of 2, will give compile error else (when using `allocate`).

 ### Usage